paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 I accidentally stumbled upon [Sycamore](https://sycamore.dev/) while searching for UI frameworks for Rust.
 I already knew about [Leptos](https://leptos.dev/) and [Dioxus](https://dioxuslabs.com/), leading names in this front in Rust.
 Needless to mention [Tauri](https://v2.tauri.app/), another titan that sends shockwaves of versatility across the language and community.

-If you want a deeper comparison between Sycamore, Leptos and Dioxus, there's this [great article](https://blog.vedant.dev/leptos-vs-dioxus-vs-sycamore-vs-svelte-part-1-syntax-comparison-c58ed631896c) by
+If you want a deeper comparison between Sycamore, Leptos, and Dioxus, there's this [great article](https://blog.vedant.dev/leptos-vs-dioxus-vs-sycamore-vs-svelte-part-1-syntax-comparison-c58ed631896c) by
 [Vendant Pandey](https://blog.vedant.dev/].
-In this article we concentrate on "giving it a try" and how it feels in general.
+This article concentrates on "giving it a try" and how it feels in general.

-**Disclaimer:** It's important to take into account the fact that I'm not a frontend engineer.
-Despite having coded in React in the past, and getting somewhat involved in FE hiring and FE projects.
+**Disclaimer:** It's important to take into account the fact that I'm not a front-end engineer, despite having coded in React in the past and getting somewhat involved in FE hiring and FE projects.

 ### Documentation

-Sycamore's documenation is pretty neat.
-In [_Your First App_](https://sycamore.dev/book/introduction/your-first-app) section, you get a good taste of what's coming, but if you want a more complete example, go straight to the `Hello World` of reactive frameworks: the [Todo app](https://sycamore.dev/book/introduction/todo-app) exmaple.
+Sycamore's documentation is pretty neat.
+In [_Your First App_](https://sycamore.dev/book/introduction/your-first-app) section, you get a good taste of what's coming, but if you want a complete example, go straight to the `Hello World` of reactive frameworks: the [Todo app](https://sycamore.dev/book/introduction/todo-app) example.

-I wish the _JS Interop_ page, _SSR Streaming_ page and the [_Deploy_](https://sycamore.dev/book/cookbook/deploy) were a bit more dense.
+I wish the _JS Interop_ page, _SSR Streaming_ page, and the [_Deploy_](https://sycamore.dev/book/cookbook/deploy) were more dense.
 But in general, the doc is good enough for our purposes.

 # Our SPA

-To add some context, recently I had the chance to build simplified Durable Execution framework similar to [Inngest](https://inngest.com/).
-The framwork will execute almost plain [Java](https://docs.oracle.com/en/java/javase/index.html) code to completion even in the event of failures, redeployments, intentional delays, etc.
+To add some context, recently, I had the chance to build a simplified Durable Execution framework similar to [Inngest](https://inngest.com/).
+The framework will execute almost plain [Java](https://docs.oracle.com/en/java/javase/index.html) code to completion even in the event of failures, redeployments, intentional delays, etc.
-The framework produces a execution trace (a json) that contains valuable information for introspecting the several instances of durable execution running.
+The framework produces an execution trace (a JSON) that contains valuable information for introspecting the several instances of durable execution running.

 ## Data format
 The format is more or less like this: